Model-Free Assortment Pricing with Transaction Data

-\ABSTRACT{ We study a problem in which a firm sets prices for products based on the transaction data, i.e., which product past customers chose from an assortment and what were the historical prices that they observed.
-Our approach does not impose a model on the distribution of the customers' valuations and only assumes, instead, that purchase choices satisfy incentive-compatible constraints.
-The individual valuation of each past customer can then be encoded as a polyhedral set, and our approach maximizes the worst-case revenue assuming that new customers' valuations are drawn from the empirical distribution implied by the collection of such polyhedra.
-We show that the optimal prices in this setting can be approximated at any arbitrary precision by solving a compact mixed-integer linear program.
-Moreover, we study special practical cases where the program can be solved efficiently, and design three approximation strategies that are of low computational complexity and interpretable.
-Comprehensive numerical studies based on synthetic and real data suggest that our pricing approach is uniquely beneficial when the historical data has a limited size or is susceptible to model misspecification.
+\ABSTRACT{ We study a problem in which a firm sets prices for products based on the transaction data, i.e., which product past customers chose from an assortment and what were their historical prices.
+Our approach does not impose a model on the distribution of customers' valuations for the products.
+Instead, it leverages the incentive-compatibility constraints of past customers, which lead to a polyhedron of possible valuations of an individual customer, and then draws from the empirical distribution of the polyhedra.
+The revenue of the worst-case valuations from the drawn polyhedron is then maximized.
+We provide a compact mixed-integer linear program to solve the problem.
+Moreover, we design three approximation strategies and recommend one of them, the so-called cut-off pricing, due to its superior empirical and theoretical performances.
+Comprehensive numerical studies based on synthetic and real data suggest that when the historical data has limited size or is susceptible to model misspecification, our model-free assortment pricing provides a unique edge. }